Our Conservation Efforts

 Controlled Bowhunting Program

-To help manage the increasing population of white-tailed deer on park property, MetroParks of Butler County offers an controlled bowhunting program annually.
-Stay tuned for information on the 2023-2024 season in late summer 2023.
+To help manage the increasing population of white-tailed deer on park property, MetroParks of Butler County offers a controlled bowhunting program annually.
+The bowhunting program targets specific areas within the parks where ecological damage to forests or crop production has been caused by white-tailed deer overgrazing.

 Invasive Plant Threats